A Swap Contract is a derivative product that is similar to a traditional Futures Contract, but has a few differing specifications:

 BitMEX imposes caps on the Funding Rate to ensure the maximum leverage can still be utilisted.
 To do this, two caps are imposed:

-BitMEX does not charge any fees on funding.
+BitMEX does not charge any fees on funding; it is exchanged directly peer-to-peer.